Get Started: Review Operators

 • To Schedule a review on this page, open the configuration Actions dropdown menu.
 See Schedule an Access Review to initiate reviews on a set frequency automatically.

-• Review Intelligence Rules enable automatic actions on rows that already were signed off in the last review for the same configuration.
+• Review Intelligence Policies enable automatic actions on rows that already were signed off in the last review for the same configuration.
 More sophisticated rules can be configured by administrators using an API.
-See Review Intelligence Rules to add custom automations.
+See Review Intelligence Policies to add custom automations.

 • Assign Managers: Assign reviewers by email address.
 These reviewers are assigned to all rows by default, after which row-level reviewers can be assigned.